doctorfree/Asciiville/README.md

 * A network download/upload speed test
 * The AAlib BB demo running in a tmux session (Debian based systems only)
 * The ASCII text-based dungeon game `nethack` with Extended ASCII glyphs
+* The `cmatrix` command that displays the screen from "The Matrix"
 * Character based ASCII Art and image to ascii conversion utility `jp2a`
 * Display system info
 * Display the Phase of the Moon